MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 ## Updating retention labels and their policies

-When you edit a retention label or retention label policy, and the retention label or policy is already applied to content, your updated settings will automatically be applied to this content in addition to content that's newly identified.
+If you [edit a retention label](file-plan-manager.md#edit-retention-labels) or a retention label policy, and the retention label or policy is already applied to content, your updated settings will automatically be applied to this content in addition to content that's newly identified.

-Some settings can't be changed after the label or policy is created and saved, which include:
-- The retention label and policy name, and the retention settings except the retention period.
-However, you can't change the retention period when the retention period is based on when items were labeled.
-- The option to mark items as a record.

-### Deleting retention labels

-You can delete retention labels that aren't currently included in any retention label policies, that aren't configured for event-based retention, or mark items as regulatory records.

-For retention labels that you can delete, if they have been applied to items, the deletion fails and you see a link to content explorer to identify the labeled items.

-However, it can take up to two days for content explorer to show the items that are labeled.
-In this scenario, the retention label might be deleted without showing you the link to content explorer.

 ## Locking the policy to prevent changes